ki-preclinical-imaging-and-testing/nc3rs-eda/README.md

 and relationships (but due to limitations in Neo4j functionality, cannot clear things like property keys or indexes).

+## EDA Templates as Sample Data

+All five template diagrams provided by the EDA website have been downloaded and placed in `sample_eda`.
+These are for testing input.

+Note that the initial development relies on the extracted "model" file contained in each one.
+The next stage of development requires automatically extracting these to simplify submission of new diagrams.

 ## Cypher for Neo4j

 Output collected from `Graph.export_neo4j_create()` can be directly loaded into